Kdsingh333/Page-reolacement-algoritm-kdsingh.github.io/page-replace-algo/README.md

-This Prjoct about Page replacement algorithm visulization
+This Project about Page replacement algorithm visulization